MusicDataset/md_homepage/content/musics/n/NocturneOp.32No.2inA-flatMajor(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne Op.
+title: Nocturne Op.
 32 No. 2 in A-flat Major (1)
 description: This is the description for Nocturne Op.
 32 No. 2 in A-flat Major by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]